andresmascl/scrapbot.ai/README.md

 ## What Ok House Does

 - Continuously listens to microphone input
-- Detects a custom wake word ("hey mycroft") using semantic embeddings
+- Detects a custom wake word ("hey mycroft")
 - Records speech and waits for silence
 - Converts speech to text (STT)
 - Infers user intent from a predefined intent list